 Field of research

-The Atmospheric Remote Sensing and Climate System (ARSCliSys) research group focuses on atmospheric remote sensing and climate change research, ranging from global satellite-based climate change monitoring to local-scale WegenerNet open-air laboratory observations, and from exploring climate, hydrology, and carbon changes to the study of weather and climate extremes and solutions for the low-carbon transition.
+The Atmospheric Remote Sensing and Climate System (ARSCliSys) research group focuses on atmospheric remote sensing and climate change research, ranging from global satellite-based climate change monitoring to local-scale WegenerNet open-air laboratory observations, and from exploring climate, hydrology, and carbon changes to the study of weather and climate extremes and solutions for the low carbon transition.

 The atmospheric remote sensing research includes satellite-based occultation sounding such as GNSS radio occultation and other microwave and infrared methods, with the main aim to conceive and develop methods and algorithms providing climate benchmark data.
 Furthermore, we work on advancing ground-based observing systems with high resolution, especially the unique WegenerNet climate station network and climate change research facilities in southeast Austria.